Skip to main content

 WORDS BY ANSELM

 The Rambling Man has showcased another wave of British rock.
 This week's spotlight is on Edit The Tide, hailing from Swansea, Wales.
 This new band, formed last year, has released their debut EP, ' Reflections in Sound.'
 The five-track EP narrates their foray into the music industry with a progressive metal style, with vocal melodies and hooks that echo bands such as Biffy Clyro and Funeral For A Friend.
 They have graced the stage alongside notables such as the previously mentioned acts, as well as Skindred and Bring Me The Horizon.
-All songs were recorded and produced by Sam Kilby at Unit 13 Music Studio (Valhalla Awaits).
-The EP was mastered by Abe Fihema at Luna Crown Audio.
+The EP was produced by a newcomer producer Sam Kilby at Unit 13 Music Studio Abe Fihema helped master the record at Luna Crown Audio.

 It is quite an accomplishment for a new band to achieve so much before their debut release.
 I am always eager to introduce new acts to the readers of this blog, but they often don't gain much traction before their release.
 Currently, Edit The Tide appears to be riding a crescent wave of popularity.
 Their fusion of catchy choruses with melodic rhythms, which seem to contrast with one another, is reminiscent of the musical styles that emerged post-emo era.